 There is just something about it.
 The crisp papers with perfect palettes of pastels to ease my racing mind, straight lines giving order to my scattered thoughts and plenty of open space to give me the hope that maybe today, even for just 5 minutes, I can get my s*#t together.

 I have lists everywhere.
 Grocery lists, ‘to-do’ lists, ‘people to call’ lists and ‘books to read’ lists.
-Lists keep my goals and intentions alive and well, when the chaos of family life threatens to bury them in a heap of diapers and laundry.
+Lists keep my goals and intentions alive when the chaos of family life threatens to bury them in a heap of diapers, toys, and laundry.

 I know I am not alone.
 Many of us have goals for ourselves whether they be daily, weekly or annually.
-Despite this, the vast majority of parents I talk to have never given thought to setting goals for their family.
+Despite this, the vast majority of parents I talk to have never given thought to encourage their child to set personal goals or be intentional in setting goals for their families.

 What could account for this disconnect?
 Well, quite possibly the boatloads of work parents already have laid at their feet.
 But we push past that for everything else, right?
 Being intentional about our goals and vision for our family is a process no family should go without, and I’ll explain why.